ghislainv/deforisk-qgis-plugin/help/docsrc/get_started.rst

 - ``Projection EPSG code``: EPSG:5490

+- ``Only compute forest variables``: **unchecked**, data will be downloaded from global data-sets (SRTM, WDPA, OSM) and explanatory variables other than forest related variables will be computed.

 .. warning::
     For Windows users, choose a working directory with a short path (e.g. ``C:\Users\<username>\<dirname>``).
 Long file paths can cause problems to access files on Windows.